Frequently Asked Questions

 What does a typical week look like?

-A typical week of a CVVer looks like working from ~8am-4pm Monday-Thursday, being present for Friday Reflection & Discussion, and being part of other weekly community events (Monday mass and dinner, spirituality night, and either community meeting, or fun night, depending on the week).
+A typical week of a CVVer looks like working from 8am-4pm Monday-Thursday, being present for 9:00am-5:00pm Friday Reflection & Discussion, and being part of other weekly community events (Monday mass and dinner, spirituality night, and either community meeting, or fun night, depending on the week).
 Weekends are typically free for days of rest, recharge, adventure, and community time!

 What about vacation days?

-CVV allows volunteers 7 vacation days throughout the year.
+CVV allows volunteers 10 vacation days throughout the year.
 Most volunteers will use some of these days to travel home for the holidays in December and January, and then save the rest for any other travel they might need to take throughout the year.
 Weekends and holidays do not count towards vacation days.
-How you use your 7 vacation days is up to you!
+How you use your 10 vacation days is up to you!

 Where do volunteers get their food?
 Are volunteers responsible for paying for their food?